 - Display the NEWT-IPX interfaces in DashBoard as outlined in "To access the NEWT-IPX interfaces in DashBoard". - 2.
 Select the Connections tab. - 3.
 In the Output Name row of the Destinations area, locate the button for the destination (QUAD 1-4, AUDIO) you wish to route. - 4.
-Click the required Output button.

-In the example below, the user clicked Destination 1 (QUAD 1).

-- 5. In the Stream Groups area, locate the button for the input (Network Stream) you wish to route to the selected - 6.
-Click the required Network Stream button to perform the switch.
+Click the required Output button. - 5.
+In the Stream Groups area, locate the button for the input (Network Stream) you wish to route to the selected - 6.
+Click the required Network Stream button to perform the switch. - 7.
+Repeat steps 3 to 6 for the remaining outputs.